-Police Scotland accepts transferees from all substantive ranks.
-A transferees suitability will be assessed based on our own organisational requirements and we will consider vacancies in areas you wish to transfer to, your experience, your skills and specialisms.
+Police Scotland accepts transferees from all substantive ranks and we will advertise on our application centre when we have opportunities available.
+A transferee’s suitability will be assessed based on our own organisational requirements.
+We will consider vacancies in areas you wish to transfer to, your experience and your skills and specialisms.

 If you're a serving officer in a recognised Home Office Police Force in England, Wales, Northern Ireland, or the British Transport Police, you can be considered to transfer to Police Scotland.
 You must have a minimum of three years’ service and be free from any outstanding complaints.